pidster/basics-learning-tasks/README.md

 ### Git!

 (This is not an admonishment.)
-Git is Distributed VCS (don't worry about the Distributed bit for now) - and GitHub is a service that provides it.
+Git is a Distributed VCS (don't worry about the Distributed bit for now) - and GitHub is a service that provides it.
 [Use the GitHub learning resources](https://try.github.io/) to learn how to use Git.
 Some key terms to learn and understand are 'clone', 'commit', 'push', 'merge' and 'rebase'.

     Task: Add a link to an online tutorial that you have enjoyed, and add yourself to the contributors file.